D-Molloy/blockchain/README.md

 # JavaScript Blockchain
 A complete blockchain prototype built in JavaScript.
 The blockchain data structure is located in dev/blockchain.js and all API endpoints are in dev/networkNode.js.
-Both are thoroughly commented with explanations to how everything works.
+Both are thoroughly commented with explanations to how everything works. **Note the block-explorer is still in development and will be overhauled

 ## Clone the repo and start the network nodes: